JonathanLibes/save-the-princes-pddl/README.md

-for running the project, navigate to the main repo directory now you will need or to open the file index.html with browser (chrome/firefox, ie not tested) or host the directory locally with lite-server or any other local host gosting app
+for running the project, navigate to the main repo directory now you will need or to open the file index.html with browser (chrome/firefox, ie not tested) or host the directory locally with lite-server or any other local host hosting app
 ```
 --------------------------
 All the code is written by Haim Petel And Jonathan Libeskind